kinostl/RandomNotes/netbattlers_pvp.md

 ### Respond to A Hazard
 If you are not defending against an attack, you're probably responding to a hazard.
 Make the appropriate check.
 Hazards are usually created by interacted with the environment, or generating element.

+# Revealing
+When both Attacker and Defender have finished taking their actions, both parties reveal their cards and present the details of any chips they need to.
+Compare hits as necessary, treating them like you would dice rolls in standard Net Battlers.

 # Team Based
 Anything that refers to opponent or player represents the team that the target player is part of.
 The user of the cause of the effect chooses the team member it effects.